jaydeelew/CompareAI/docs/features/CONTEXT_MANAGEMENT_IMPLEMENTATION.md

 #### 4. User Menu Transparency (`frontend/src/components/auth/UserMenu.tsx`)

-Added context management info card:
+The UserMenu displays usage statistics:

-- Explains 20/24 message limits
+- Shows daily usage count and extended interaction count
-- Clarifies extended interaction tracking
+- Displays progress bars for both metrics
-- Tooltip on "Extended Interactions" label
+- Extended interactions are tracked separately from regular interactions
-- Educational, not punitive
+- Note: Context management limits (20/24 messages) are enforced in the form, not explained in the UserMenu

 ---